 What if I have questions or need help?

 All students enrolled in the Speaker Series will have access to an online Blackboard site.
 Detailed course information, as well as event updates, will be available on the Blackboard site.
 For questions about the course, contact your course facilitator.
 For questions about events, contact email@example.com.

 Where are Speaker Series events held?

 Most Speaker Series events will be held on campus in Brookens Auditorium.
+However, events are also held at the Student Union and Public Affairs Center.
 Check the event schedule posted on your course’s Blackboard site for more information.